If you have been injured in a car accident or suffered some other injury caused by another, you may wonder who should pay for the damage caused.

 This is an important question because the answer may surprise those who are not familiar with the law.

-It is one of the primary reasons why talking with an Atlanta personal injury lawyer about your injury is so important.
+It is one of the primary reasons why talking with a Toccoa car accident lawyer about your injury is so important.

 The law underlying personal injury claims is the result of hundreds of years of common law decisions culminating in policies that define who is responsible following an accident or injury caused by another.